DigitalPublishingToolkit/TOD47-Virtue/md/05CathKeyes.md

 in this reality of industry funding in different ways, reflect on our experiences.
-We examine how our work is shaped by industry funding, how we negotiate our own lines in the sand regarding when or how we are paid pennies for our thoughts, and how these negotiations and lines evolve over time.
+We examine how our work is shaped by industry funding, how we negotiate our own lines in the sand regarding when or how we are paid 'pennies for our thoughts', and how these negotiations and lines evolve over time.
 Engaging in both individual reflection and dialogic exchange, we ask ourselves (and each other):

-What lessons can be learned from the ethnographic realities of working on AI in academic settings in which research is reliant on industry funding?
+*What lessons can be learned from the ethnographic realities of working on AI in academic settings in which research is reliant on industry funding?*

 Answering this question, one that confronts many researchers, will help us provide new insights into how corporate power plays out in the